klamma/ar-for-eu-book/_pages/chapters/modeling.md

 There are several techniques of creating a virtual representation of 3D models.
 The surface of an object can be approximated by a graph structure which is called mesh.
 An advantage of meshes is that the creator can decide how complex the geometry of an object may become.
-Based on this, the performance of the final application can be optimized by reducing the mesh complexity on unimportant objects.
+Based on this, the performance of the final application can be optimised by reducing the mesh complexity on unimportant objects.
 However, a disadvantage is that it is not possible to create perfectly rounded surfaces.
 The smoother a curvature should be, the more refined the mesh needs to be.
 This will affect the application's performance.